St Mary's Church, Islington: 20th century

 The church was rebuilt following an appeal by the incumbent, The Revd Hugh Gough, and dedicated in 1956 when Maurice Wood was vicar.
 The partnership of John Seely and Paul Paget produced an ambitious design that attempted to create a space suitable for a "renaissance of evangelical worship".
 The main worship space is vast, with a volume of over 5000 cubic metres, and features deep clear windows that allow an unusually high amount of more natural light.
 The east and west ends have murals by Brian Thomas.
 The original church's lectern, baptismal font and Royal Arms all survived the bombing.
 They are visible within the church.

 David Sheppard, later Bishop of Liverpool, played cricket for England while an assistant curate at Islington, 1955–7.
 In 1962, George Carey later Archbishop of Canterbury, became curate and, among other innovations, made connections with local council departments and founded a new Boys' Club.

 In 1967 St Mary's under Rev Johnson saw the beginning of the first church for British Asians.
 The founders were the brothers Chowdhry (Majeed, Najeeb and Waheeb) and their friend Emmanuel Din.
 Revd Daniel Gill became the first Pakistani minister to lead an Urdu service in the UK, although he was not an ordained minister in the Church of England.
 This British Pakistani church inspired the growth of similar 'Urdu Fellowships' across London and eventually the UK.
 As many Pakistani Christians have moved to less expensive areas of London, the Urdu fellowship ended in the 1990s.

 St Mary's role in British Evangelicalism waned, as the Islington Clerical Conference (of which the vicar had been ex-officio president) ended in 1983.

 21st century

 In 2003, vicar Graham Kings and others founded Fulcrum, a think-tank to renew the evangelical tradition at the centre of the Church of England.

 From the 1990s, as Islington became a more fashionable place to live and Upper Street developed a significant nightlife, St Mary's retained a concern to serve the widening range of people in the locality.
 The crypt beneath the church was radically transformed with an innovative regeneration programme.

 Worship

 Worship services take place at St Mary's most days of the week.
 On Sundays, the main act of worship is the 11am service.
-A Taizé style service begins at 6pm on the third Sunday of every month.
 The Book of Common Prayer is used for a service of Holy Communion at 9am once per month.

 A daily morning prayer meeting takes place at 9.30am on weekdays.